-The land of , the typical wine of the Basque country
+The land of ‘txakoli’, the wine of the Basque country

-Txacoli is the Basque country's best-known wine.
+Txakoli is one of the Basque country's best-known wines.
 This light, fruity white wine is slightly sparkling and has a tart, refreshing edge.
 We suggest enjoying it in the setting where the grapes used to make it are grown.
-You'll be able to visit the wineries and learn all about the production process.
+You'll be able to visit its wineries and learn all about its production process.

-A good way of finding out more about txacoli wine is to visit the main vineyards and wineries producing the three different Designations of Origin.
-These are awarded to wines from Álava, Getaria and Vizcaya, and in these areas you'll find numerous establishments related to the production of txacoli.
+A good way to discover txakoli wine is to visit the main vineyards and wineries producing the three different Designations of Origin.
+These are awarded to wines from Álava, Getaria and Vizcaya, and in these areas it’s easy to find establishments related to the production of txakoli.

 Places to visit in Álava include Artziniega, Ayala, Llodio, Okondo and Amurrio.
-Amurrio is home to El Txacoli, the oldest winery in the Álava Designation of Origin, which offers guided tours.
-In the same district you'll find the main winery producing this wine, Arabako Txakolina, where after a tour of the facilities you can sample the txacoli.
-Other wineries in the area which can also be visited include Okendo Txacolina (Okondo), Beldui Txacolina (Llodio), and Artomaña Txacolina (Artomaña).
+Amurrio is home to El Txakoli, the oldest winery in the Álava Designation of Origin, which offers guided tours.
+In the same district the main winery producing this wine, Arabako Txakolina, offers a tour of the facilities followed by a txakoli tasting.
+Other wineries in the area which can also be visited include Okendo Txakolina (Okondo), Beldui Txakolina (Llodio), and Artomaña Txakolina (Artomaña).

-The main districts in Vizcaya for the production of txacoli are Orduña and Orozko.
+The main txakoli-producing districts in Vizcaya are Orduña and Orozko.
 Orduña is the site of the winery of Gure Ahaleginak, open to visitors, and where you can also enjoy some of the Basque Country's traditional pintxos.
-Orozko celebrates its txacoli day at the end of June.
+Orozko celebrates its txakoli day at the end of June.